As-salamu alaykum,

 The Revelation of the Quran

 The Quran was first revealed to the Prophet Muhammad (SAW) in the year 610 CE during the month of Ramadan, through the angel Jibril (Gabriel), when he (SAW) was 40 years old.
-The Quran was revealed in stages over the course of 23 years, until the death of Muhammad (SAW).
+The Quran was revealed in stages over the course of 23 years, until the death of the Prophet (SAW).

 When the master copy was created, it was given to Abu Bakr As-Saddiq.
 After the death of Abu Bakr, it was given to Umar ibn Al-Khattab, the second Caliph, and then to his daughter Hafsa (a widow of the Prophet (SAW)) after Umar passed away.

 When the Quran was collected in a single volume, called an ‘Uthmani mus-haf’, Caliph Uthman sent copies to different provinces under Muslim rule, accompanied with reciters.
+This made the teaching of Islam and the learning of the Quran easier, quicker, and more widely available.

 Differences in Translation